Does Home Insurance Cover Rodent Damage?

 Why Doesn’t Home Insurance Cover Rodent Damage?

 Home insurance doesn't cover rodent damage.
-For most insurers, any damage caused by “birds, vermine, rodents, or insects” are excluded since pest-related damage is considered a maintenance responsibility, and not a sudden or accidental peril.
-Rodent damage develops over time through chewed wiring, gnawed insulation and contaminated ductwork, which places it in the same category as wear and tear or termite damage.
+Insurers exclude damage from birds, vermin, rodents and insects because pest-related damage is a maintenance responsibility, not a sudden or accidental peril.
+Chewed wiring, gnawed insulation and contaminated ductwork develop over time, so rodent damage lands in the same category as wear and tear or termite damage.

-This exclusion applies to all common rodents: mice, rats, squirrels, chipmunks, raccoons and bats.
-In some cases, if a rodent triggers a secondary covered peril like a fire from chewed wiring or a sudden water discharge from a gnawed pipe, your dwelling coverage may cover the resulting damage, but the rodent damage itself is still excluded.
-This distinction also applies when rodent activity causes water damage covered by home insurance through a burst or gnawed pipe.
-Ask your insurance agent or insurer directly to confirm how your policy handles rodent-related secondary losses.
+The exclusion covers all common rodents: mice, rats, squirrels, chipmunks, raccoons and bats.
+If a rodent triggers a secondary covered peril (a fire from chewed wiring or a sudden water discharge from a gnawed pipe) your dwelling coverage may pay for the resulting damage, but not the rodent damage itself.
+The same distinction applies when rodent activity causes water damage through a burst or gnawed pipe.
+Ask your agent or insurer directly how your policy handles rodent-related secondary losses.

 How to Protect Your Home Against Rodent Damage